-- GH greater than 1 to less than or equal to 2.5 ng/mL, IGF-1 normal and clinical symptoms controlled: maintain Somatuline Depot dose at 90 mg every 4 weeks.
+- GH greater than 1ng/mL to less than or equal to 2.5 ng/mL, IGF-1 normal, and clinical symptoms controlled: maintain SOMATULINE DEPOT dose at 90 mg every 4 weeks

 Continued monitoring of patient response with dose adjustments for biochemical and clinical symptom control, as necessary, is recommended.

-Somatuline Depot is provided in a single-dose, pre-filled syringe affixed with an automatic needle protection system.
-Somatuline Depot should be injected via the deep subcutaneous route in the superior external quadrant of the buttock.
-The injection site should alternate between right and left sides from one injection to the next.
-Remove Somatuline Depot from the refrigerator 30 minutes prior to administration.
+SOMATULINE DEPOT is provided in a single-dose, prefilled syringe affixed with an automatic needle protection system.
+Inject SOMATULINE DEPOT via the deep subcutaneous route in the superior external quadrant of the buttock.
+Alternate the injection site between the right and left sides from one injection to the next.
+Remove SOMATULINE DEPOT from the refrigerator 30 minutes prior to administration.
 Keep pouch sealed until just prior to injection.

 Dosage Forms And Strengths

-60 mg, 90 mg, and 120 mg sterile, single-use, pre-filled syringes fitted with an automatic needle guard.
-The pre-filled syringes contain a white to pale yellow, semi-solid formulation.
+Injection: 60 mg/0.2 mL, 90 mg/0.3 mL and 120 mg/0.5 mL sterile, single-use, prefilled syringes fitted with an automatic needle guard.
+The prefilled syringes contain a white to pale yellow, semi-solid formulation.

-Somatuline Depot is supplied in strengths of 60 mg, 90 mg, and 120 mg in a single, sterile, pre-filled, ready-to-use, polypropylene syringe (fitted with an automatic needle guard) fitted with a 20 mm needle covered by a low density polythylene sheath.
+SOMATULINE DEPOT is supplied in strengths of 60 mg/0.2 mL, 90 mg/0.3 mL, and 120 mg/0.5 mL in a single, sterile, prefilled, ready-to-use, polypropylene syringe (fitted with an automatic needle guard) fitted with a 20 mm needle covered by a low density polythylene sheath.